habibwahab/vehicle-inventory/README.md

 # vehicle-inventory

+## CMake ###

+CMake build files and CMakeLists.txt are included for those that wish to use CMake.

 ### Login ###

 When using the programme for the first time, user will be prompted to create a password which is stored in a separate csv file.